 Trailing by 181 in the first innings, England were 33/1 in the second when Ranji strode out to the crease, and went on to play an innings described as ‘marvellous’ by Wisden.
 He stayed till the end of the innings, giving England a fighting total to defend which was eventually not enough.

 However, England went on to win the series 2-1.
 In making his hundred, Ranji became only the fourth batsman and the second Englishman after W.G Grace to have scored a hundred on Test debut.
-In the first Test of the next Ashes series at Sydney in 1897-98, he made a career-best 175 in spite of illness and exhaustion, batting at No.7.
+In the first Test of the next Ashes series at Sydney in 1897-98, he made a career-best 175 in spite of illness and exhaustion, batting at number seven.

 Perhaps the greatest contribution of Ranji to the game was the pioneering of a new style of batting.
 He had a keen eye and made great use of wrists, which led him to introduce the leg-glance.
 Also, he mastered the art of playing the back-foot defence with great success.